Lettuce Library based Redis Cluster Development vector

 RedisTemplate<K,V>

-A class that provides client operation API, business classes using Redis Cluster must use RedisTemplate.
-RedisTemplate receives LettuceConnectionFactory as a parameter to obtain a connection, and the created RedisTemplate is registered as a Spring Bean for use.
+A class that provides the client Operation API for businesses using Redis Cluster.
+The class must use RedisTemplate.
+RedisTemplate is Takes a LettuceConnectionFactory as a parameter, obtains a Connection, and creates RedisTemplate is registered as a Spring Bean and used.

 [ RedisTemplate code example ]